Jack Tar Hotels

-Jack Tar Hotels was an international hotel chain based in the United States.
+Jack Tar Hotels was an international hotel chain founded in 1940 and based in the United States.
+They were sold in 1997 to Allegro Resorts.

 History

 The chain began with a single motel in Galveston, Texas, overlooking the Gulf of Mexico, built in 1940 by W. L. Moody III, the chairman of Affiliated National Hotels.
 The “Jack Tar” name (a slang term for a sailor) was chosen as the result of a naming contest.
 In 1949, the facility was renovated by architect Thomas M. Price, who established an office in Galveston after World War II.
 Price graduated from the Harvard Graduate School of Design, studying under Walter Gropius and Marcel Breuer.
 This property was purchased in 1952 by Dallas insurance executive Charles Sammons, who acquired the rights to the Jack Tar name and launched an expansion project, opening several properties nationwide.
 These properties were known for their modernist curtain wall architecture with most designed by Price.

-In 1997, the Jack Tar properties were sold to Allegro.
+In 1997, the Jack Tar properties were sold to Allegro Resorts.
 The sale included ownership of a resort and casino in Puerto Plata, Dominican Republic, and assumption of two leases for resorts in Montego Bay, Jamaica, and Cancun, Mexico.
 Allegro also acquired management contracts for two resorts in Guanacaste Province, Costa Rica, and a marketing and franchise agreement for a St. Kitts resort."